alus-it/AirspaceConverter/README.md

   -a: optional, specify a default terrain altitude in meters to calculate AGL heights of points not covered by loaded terrain map(s)
   -i: mandatory, multiple, input file(s) can be OpenAir (.txt) or OpenAIP (.aip)
   -m: optional, multiple, terrain map file(s) (.dem) used to lookup terrain height
-  -o: optional, output file .kml, .kmz  or .mp (Polish) if not specified will be used the name of first input file as KMZ
+  -o: optional, output file .kml, .kmz, .mp (Polish) or .txt (OpenAir) if not specified will be used the name of first input file as KMZ
   -v: print version number
   -h: print this guide